awesomeahi95/Hotel_Review_NLP/README.md

 <strong> Here is a demo application of the review classifier: https://hilton-hotel-app.herokuapp.com/ </strong>

-Try it out by inputting a review that you found online, or wrote yourself, and it will clasify the review with a score between 1-5.
+Try it out by inputting a review that you found online, or wrote yourself, and it will clasify the review title, the review, or both with a score between 1-5.

 ## Business Case